mikee47/ConfigDB/README.rst

 - Database is described in a JSON schema.
 - A python script (tools/dbgen.py) parses the schema and generates class structure for application use.
-- Content of database can be streamed to web clients
+- Content of database can be streamed to/from web clients

 JsonSchema